 What is Tarceva?

-Tarceva (erlotinib) is a cancer medication that interferes with the growth of cancer cells and slows their spread in the body.
+Tarceva is a cancer medicine that interferes with the growth of cancer cells and slows their spread in the body.

 Do not take Tarceva if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control while you are taking this medication and for at least 2 weeks after your treatment ends.
+Use effective birth control while you are taking this medication and for at least 1 month after your last dose.

 Before taking Tarceva, tell your doctor if you have lung problems (other than lung cancer), kidney or liver disease, if you are dehydrated, or if you smoke.

 To be sure Tarceva is helping your condition and not causing harmful effects, your blood will need to be tested often.
-This will help your doctor determine how long to treat you with Tarceva.
+This will help your doctor determine how long to treat you with this medicine.
 Visit your doctor regularly.